hlhartley/travel-tracker/README.md

 ## Description
 I created an app in React called Travel Tracker, which tracks a user's trips.
+The frontend implements the Fetch API to connect to the Travel Tracker API backend endpoints.

 ## Project Requirements
 Based on the Turing project: https://frontend.turing.edu/projects/travel-tracker.html